vitessio/website/content/en/docs/23.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 Streaming in tar format is no longer supported in 8.0; use xbstream instead
 ```

-Fix: Set the `--xtrabackup_stream_mode` flag to to xbstream on vttablets and vtctlds
+Fix: Set the `--xtrabackup-stream-mode` flag to to xbstream on vttablets and vtctlds

 __Unsupported mysql server version:__